 The Ghost Train (tren fantasma) was sold off in 2014.
 The helter skelter was sold off a year earlier.
 Let’s hope that the iconic Gusano Loco (which translated literally as the Crazy Worm) doesn’t go the same way.

-Off season the funfair opens on weekends and public holidays only.
+Off season the funfair opens on weekends and public holidays only from 2.30pm.

 A children’s funfair for the under 10s is on the other side of the park (the corner of Blvr Artigas and 21 de setiembre) and opens during the day.
 The roundabouts and mini Gran Prix track are charming.
 Our son took seven friends on seven rides there for his seventh birthday.